yeungjoseph/Speedy-Asian/README.md

 For PC:
 - WASD or Arrow keys for movement

+For mobile:
+-Tilt to move left/right
+-Tap screen to jump

 For all platforms:
 - High score saved across games
 - Volume settings saved locally